 This comprehensive one-day seminar encompasses three of our corporate seminars– “Best-in-Business–Corporate Etiquette,” “Dine Like a Diplomat–The Art of the Business Meal,” “Polish Your Professional Image: Impression Management,” and selected topics from the “How to Succeed in the Global Arena”–that are outlined above.
 It may be scheduled for corporate retreats or on-site training.

 These PowerPoint presentations are accompanied by activities that were developed to reinforce the verbal and written lessons.
 Participants will be provided with lunch, a workbook and engage in interactive exercises.

-Note: For persons interested in scheduling this course on a private basis, we recommend you refer to our Social Etiquette Workshops page and consider registering for one of the “Social Success Makeover–Finishing School for Adults” group classes, which covers business protocol as well as social etiquette.
-The next open enrollment group class is on Saturday, April 8, 2017.
+Note: For persons interested in scheduling this course on a private basis, we recommend you refer to our Social Etiquette Workshop page and consider registering for one of the “Social Success Makeover–Finishing School for Adults” group classes, which covers business protocol as well as social etiquette.
+The next open enrollment group class is on Wednesday, June 14th.